mahendrapaipuri/ceems/website/docs/installation/prerequisites.md

 # Prerequisites

-There are no direct dependencies that are needed to install CEEMS stack.
-However, CEEMS is designed to work with a TSDB and hence, [Prometheus](https://prometheus.io/) or [Victoria Metrics](https://victoriametrics.com/) must be available to store the scrapped metrics.
+There are no direct dependencies needed to install the CEEMS stack.
+However, CEEMS is designed to work with a TSDB, and hence, [Prometheus](https://prometheus.io/) or [Victoria Metrics](https://victoriametrics.com/) must be available to store the scraped metrics.

-Installation of Prometheus can be found in its [docs](https://prometheus.io/download/) and it is out of current scope.
+The installation of Prometheus can be found in its [documentation](https://prometheus.io/download/), and it is outside the current scope.